fiberseq/fiberseq.github.io/src/fibertools/help.md

   [OUT]  Output file (BAM by default, table of MSP features if `--feats-to-text` is used, and bed9 + if `--extract`` is used) [default: -]

 Options:
+      --ont                                                                            Use a ONT heuristic adjustment for FIRE calling.
+This adjusts the observed number of m6A counts by adding pseudo counts to account for the single stranded nature of ONT data [env: ONT=]
   -e, --extract                                                                        Output just FIRE elements in bed9 format
       --all                                                                            When extracting bed9 format include all MSPs and nucleosomes
   -f, --feats-to-text                                                                  Output FIREs features for training in a table format